 The legal drinking age in Arizona is 21 years of age.ii

-The language of ARS 4-244(9) uses the term “spirituous liquor” as opposed to alcohol.
+The language of ARS 4-244(9) uses the term “spirituous liquor” instead of alcohol.
 The term “spiritous liquor” includes such things as:

 - ale, and

 The offense of minor in possession is sometimes referred to as “MIP.”
-If a minor breaks the state’s MIP laws by consuming alcohol, the crime is often referred to as “minor in consumption” or “underage drinking.”
+If a minor breaks the state’s MIP laws by consuming alcohol, the crime is often called “minor in consumption” or “underage drinking.”

-Note that the law does not apply if a person under 21 has a legal purpose to possess alcohol (for example, for religious purposes or medicinal purposes).
+Note that the law does not apply if a person under 21 has a legal purpose to possess alcohol (for religious or medicinal purposes).

 2. Are there defenses to ARS 4-244(9) charges?